 When to Wear a Mask

 You should follow the rules and guidance in your community for situations including businesses, schools, transportation hubs, and hospitals.
-At MSK, we require that people wear medical-grade MSK-issued face masks in all shared indoor clinical spaces.
-These masks are available at all entrances of all of our locations.

 In all indoor and outdoor settings, it’s especially important for you to wear a mask if: